sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix this app can't run on your PC
+# How to Fix `This app can't run on your PC` Error

 - You're running a 32bit version of windows, PD2 doesn't support 32bit windows currently.
 Redownload the PD2 installer in a week or two and try again.